Learn how to grow coriander, with tips on planting, harvesting and getting the best yield from your crop.

 When can I harvest Coriander?

-Harvest the large outer leaves by trimming them at the base as needed.
+Harvest the larger outer leaves by trimming them at the base as needed.
 Seeds from flower heads can also be harvested when dry and used in cooking or for replanting.
 The whole plant, including the root is edible.

 Pests